ktrnka/faq-builder/blog_posts/linux_2014osx.md

 - Manually edit `~/.local/share/gnome-shell/extensions/marcs14@gmail.com/metadata.json` to allow it in Gnome 49, then relogin.
 This isn't normally needed, but the extension hasn't been updated for Gnome 49 yet

 I used the machine for about a week on `balanced` power mode before installing TLP.
 Then after I installed TLP I also kept an eye on it.
 I wasn't able to notice major trends through PowerTracker like I'd hoped, even though the battery seemed to last longer.
 If I could do it again, I'd try a widget that smooths out the power usage more.

+That said, it did help me discover the Spotify issue.

 ## Failed effort: Hardware video acceleration
 This hardware has the Intel Iris 5100 chip and can do hardware acceleration of h264 video.